EricAsna/Data-wrangling/README.md

 ## Codes
 Python codes are available in Code folder.
 ## Insights
-Created insights are summarized in act_wrangle.pdf
+Created insights are summarized in act_report.pdf